Can You Go to Jail for Not Paying Taxes in the UK?

 A self-employed graphic designer who owes £5,000 in taxes but can only pay £500 monthly can arrange a TTP agreement with HMRC to avoid further penalties.

-Dealing with Inability to Pay Taxes
+Dealing with the Inability to Pay Taxes

 Sometimes, financial hardships make it impossible to pay taxes on time.
 Here’s what to do in such situations: